 On a closing note, Melissa told us that despite recent spikes in digital orders, people still love the communal aspects of restaurants and it’s important to keep hospitality alive.
 This notion is at the crux of the CAVA brand and Zoës Kitchen redesign process, and it has given them great success so far.

-Follow RestaurantSpaces on LinkedIn to catch DISRUPT each week.
+Follow RestaurantSpaces on LinkedIn to catch DISRUPT.

 Chain Restaurants Reimagined.